-I’m a third-year Ph.D. student in the Theory Group at the Paul G. Allen School for Computer Science and Engineering (UW CSE).
+I am a fourth-year Ph.D. student in the Theory Group at the Paul G. Allen School for Computer Science and Engineering (UW CSE).
 I am very fortunate to be advised by Shayan Oveis Gharan.
 My research interests are in high-dimensional geometry and analysis of Markov chains.
 I develop and use mathematical tools from fields such as high-dimensional expanders, geometry of polynomials, and statistical physics.

 If you happen to have read one of my papers or seen one of my talks, questions or constructive/critical feedback are super welcome!